langosco/neural-variational-gradient-descent/README.md

 Optionally (necessary for some of the experiments) install `tensorflow_datasets==4.2.0` and tensorflow 2.0.

-To clone this project and install it, run
+To clone this project and install it, first install JAX according to the instructions linked above.
+Then run

 ```
 git clone git@github.com:langosco/neural-variational-gradient-descent.git